MasonMathias/FinalProject/README.md

 ## 🚀 Getting Started with Firebase

-The app currently uses placeholder authentication.
-To enable Firebase:
+The app uses full Firebase Authentication and Firestore:

 1. See `FIREBASE_SETUP.md` for detailed instructions
-2. Run `flutterfire configure`
+2. Ensure `.env` file exists with Firebase API keys (see `.env.example`)
-3. Uncomment Firebase initialization in `main.dart`
+3. Firebase is fully configured and working

-The app works perfectly with placeholder data, but Firebase enables cloud sync and real authentication.
+**Note:** Make sure to create a `.env` file from `.env.example` with your Firebase credentials.

 ## 📚 Documentation